13-Year-Old Boy Who ‘Wanted to Become a Cop’ Is Killed by Chicago Police

 Monday’s tragic shooting comes as Chicago battles a siege of homicides and shootings.
 According to the Chicago Tribune, 134 people have been killed this year alone, which is higher than the same period in 2020.
 Last year had already been the worst year for gun-related homicides on record, according to the Cook County Medical Examiner’s office.

-Amid outrage of Toledo’s death, Chicago Police Superintendent David Brown released a statement on Thursday, calling it a “tragedy” and insisting he adamantly wanted to release body-cam footage.
+Amid outrage over Toledo’s death, Chicago Police Superintendent David Brown released a statement on Thursday, calling it a “tragedy” and insisting he adamantly wanted to release body-cam footage.

 The shooting is being investigated by the Civilian Office of Police Accountability.
-On Thursday, however, COPA released a statement saying the bodycam footage can’t be released without a court order because of the Juvenile Court Act, which prohibits them sharing videos of minor victims.
+While the COPA initially said the bodycam footage could not be released without a court order because of the Juvenile Court Act, which prohibits them from sharing videos of minor victims, the agency said Friday the footage will be made public.

-They said they’re “making every effort and researching all legal avenues that will allow for the public release of all video materials,” noting they are in contact with the Toledo family and will allow them to review all the footage.
+“COPA has determined that certain provisions of state law intended to protect the confidentiality of juvenile records do not prohibit the agency’s release of material related to its investigation,” the agency said in a statement.
+It added that the act “does not bar publication of the body-worn and third-party video camera footage the agency has obtained to date.”

 “Because his family and the public will undoubtedly have many questions, we must release any relevant videos as soon as possible,” Lightfoot said, noting that it is among “the most complex cases that COPA investigates” and “transparency and speed are crucial.”